onestardao/WFGY/TensionUniverse/BlackHole/Q003_birch_swinnerton_dyer_conjecture.md

 This block explains Q003 for non specialists while staying faithful to the effective layer description.

-Classically, the Birch and Swinnerton-Dyer Conjecture says that for an elliptic curve there are two very different ways to measure “how many rational solutions it has”.
+Classically, the Birch and Swinnerton-Dyer Conjecture says that for an elliptic curve there are two very different ways to measure how many rational solutions it has.

 * One way counts how many independent rational points there are on the curve.
 This gives an integer called the algebraic rank.
 * The other way looks at a complex analytic function `L(E, s)`, built from data about the curve, and measures how fast it vanishes at a special point `s = 1`.
 This gives another integer called the analytic rank.